-This project conducted an investment grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
-The Florida Department of Transportation (FDOT) previously funded a preliminary feasibility study.
+This project has been undertaken in phases.
+In the first phase, the Florida Department of Transportation (FDOT) conducted a preliminary feasibility study.
+The second phase FDOT conducted an investment-grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
 The study evaluated adding a new lane in the median of I-95.
 A moveable zipper barrier would permit multiple lane configurations of between two and three HOT lanes in the peak direction.
 The additional lanes would use the two existing HOV lanes.
 The HOT lanes would allow multiple ingress and egress points.